cdw/TiffCapture/README.md

 tiff-capture
 ============

 Provides a PIL based capture interface to multi-part tiffs, allowing them to be used more easily with OpenCV.
+This allows you to use OpenCV's image and video processing capabilities with tiff stacks, a video form frequently encountered in scientific video as it is lossless and supports custom metadata.

 Example usage: